Transport Layer Security (TLS)¶

 -

-Remove the session identified by session_id.
+Remove the session identified by handle.
 Future attempts at resumption should fail for this session.
+Returns the number of sessions actually removed.

 -